jorge8168711/jorge8168711/README.md

 I am a self-taught person, constantly improving my current skills and trying to learn new technologies.

-I have excellent skills as a Front-end developer with JavaScript as my primary programming language and frameworks like React.js, Angular and Next.js.
+I have excellent skills as a Front-end developer with JavaScript as my primary programming language, TypeScript and frameworks like React.js, Angular and Next.js.
 In addition, I have worked on full-stack projects with technologies like Node.js and express.
 I have some experience working with React Native, but I'm more interested in learning technologies like Flutter or Swift.

 ### 🧙🏼‍♀️ More about me:
 - I'm currently working as JavaScript Engineer for a New York company.